-You can test that by pressing “Keep Warm/Cancel” button and if the light toggles off and on, you can disable the “keep warm” function and instead it will “cancel” automatically.
+Note: You can test that by pressing “Keep Warm/Cancel” button and if the light toggles off and on, you can disable the “Keep Warm” function and instead it will “cancel” automatically.
 As mentioned, not all Instant Pots have this ability, so either check your user manual or press the “Keep Warm/Cancel” button twice to check.

-For this recipe, you don’t want the Instant Pot to continue to keep warm, therefore, you can also simply press “Cancel” once the cooking time has concluded.
+For this recipe, you don’t want the Instant Pot to continue to keep warm (unless making it as cider).
+Alternatively, you can also simply press “Cancel” once the cooking time has concluded.

-Cooking liquids in the pressure cooker can be notoriously time-consuming.
-It takes the cooker time to bring all that liquid up to pressure then the actual cooking time.
-For this reason, I only add 1/2 gallon of water for the cooking time.
+Cooking liquids in the pressure cooker can be time-consuming because of the time it takes to build up pressure.
+The more liquid, the more time is needed to pressurize then the then the actual cooking time begins.
+For this reason, I prefer to add only 1/2 gallon of water for the cooking time.
 I add the remaining water after it’s strained.
 Doing it this way also kickstarts the cooling process.

 - Add cranberries, cinnamon and 1/2 gallon of filtered water to pressure cooker inner pot.